 Alternative approaches to design and manufacturing of Lunéville hook

 Today, embroidery is considering not only a hobby but as a massive part of the fashion industry.
-Both prominent Fashion Houses and aspiring designers are applying a variety of embroidery techniques to offer new distinctive garments to their customers.
+Both prominent Fashion Houses and aspiring designers are applying various embroidery techniques to offer new distinctive garments to their customers.

-Luneville embroidery is one of the best techniques to produce astonishing embellishments.
-It is not surprising that a lot of people study this technique either in France or at local studious and ateliers.
-The first lesson that each student must have learned is a way of using Luneville crochet.
+Luneville embroidery is one of the best techniques to produce stunning embellishments.
+It is not surprising that many people study this technique either in France or at local studious and ateliers.
+The first lesson that each student must have learned is using Luneville crochet.
 A student will spend hours of practice to gain a certain level of work quality.
 But the skill will be improving with a tool that is absolutely the same as in the 19th century or earlier.

 In a world where the emphasis is not only on visual appeal but also on ergonomics and the comfort of using any tool or devise is highly required, it is strange to see that evolution did not touch Luneville crochet.
 Thus, the task of this brief is to improve the design of both the embroidery tool and its packaging and make it more responsive to the 21st century.

 Ergonomics of a handle

-The lack of tool ergonomics is directly affecting the health conditions of an embroiderer.
+The lack of tool ergonomics directly affects an embroiderer's health conditions.
 Such monotonous work as embroidery is causing calluses on the middle finger.
-It is both not esthetically pleasing and also can cause more severe health consequences such as Bouchard’s Nodes.
+It is both not esthetically pleasing and also can cause more severe health consequences such as Bouchard's Nodes.